Prathamesh092/viDEO-classification/README.md

 This is Emo-AffectNet model for facial emotion recognition by videos / images.

-To see the emotion detected by webcam, you should run ``rub_webcam``.
+To see the emotion detected by webcam, you should run ``run_webcam``.
 Webcam result:

 <p align="center">
     <img width="50%" src="https://github.com/ElenaRyumina/EMO-AffectNetModel/blob/main/gif/result_2.gif?raw=true" alt="result"/>